 Plantation Shutters It's all we do!

 “We were having our windows replaced, and hired Just Plantation Shutters to come out and uninstall our existing shutters, and then re-install them after the new windows were in.
 Mike was very professional, sent out a detailed work order, was clear about cost, and willing to work around our dates based on the window install.
-He worked efficiently and left everything clean and tidy.
+He showed up in a mask as required for COVID, worked efficiently and left everything clean and tidy.
 And he was very pleasant to deal with, even though there were a few snags caused by the previous installers using some non-standard parts.
 We highly recommend Just Plantation Shutters!”

 Front control versus hidden tilt rods